Creating Components

 You should have your System Initiative workspace open in another window.

-This tutorial shows you how to create components and add functions to them.
+This tutorial shows you how to create Components and add functions to them.
 It's focus is on introducing you to the user interface and various high level concepts.
 For deeper details on writing specific function types, see the reference guides.

-While creating components and writing functions does require you to write TypeScript, don't worry if you aren't familiar with the language.
-System Initiative functions tend to be quite short and easy to reason about.
+TypeScript, don't worry if you aren't familiar with the language.
+System Initiative functions tend to be quite short and easy to reason with.
 You'll pick it up.

-Create a change set
+Create a Change Set

-Name your new change set Creating Components
+Name your new Change Set Creating Components

-Click the Create change set
+Click the Create Change Set

 button.